 Once part of the nearby Gorhambury Estate, the Batchwood Estate was created in 1874 following the sale of the land to Edmund Beckett Denison who became the 1st Baron Grimthorpe.
 In the 1930s the Estate was purchased by St Albans City and District Council.
 A golf course was built and later a Sports and Tennis Centre.
 To this day Batchwood provides leisure facilities to the local community.

-Within the area of the golf course there is an 11-acre wood, which is largely managed by Friends of Batchwood on a voluntary basis.
+Within the area of the golf course there is a 12-acre wood, which is largely managed by Friends of Batchwood on a voluntary basis.
 A survey conducted by the Herts and Middlesex Wildlife Trust Consultancy in 2007 identified the wood has at least 20 species of birds and around 100 species of plants and trees – alongside foxes, badgers and muntjac deer.

 Although the land has been shaped by the building of Batchwood Hall and later the creation of the golf course, surveys have identified many species, including bluebell, wood anemone and yellow archangel which indicate that this in ancient woodland,

 The wood is a bluebell wood, usually at its best in this respect in April and early May.
 As well as bluebells, there are a number of plant species present, such as dog’s mercury, which are indicator species for ancient woodland.